 COVID-19 is a once-in-a-lifetime global infectious disease pandemic requiring an unprecedented public-private research effort.
 NIAID plays a central and important role in the public health response to COVID-19.
-NIAID has capitalized on decades of investment in fundamental basic research, including groundbreaking structure-based vaccine design at the NIAID's Vaccine Research Center (VRC); engaged domestic and international research infrastructure; and leveraged highly productive partnerships with industry and longstanding relationships with community partners.
+NIAID has capitalized on decades of investment in fundamental basic research, including groundbreaking structure-based vaccine design at the NIAID Vaccine Research Center (VRC); engaged domestic and international research infrastructure; and leveraged highly productive partnerships with industry and longstanding relationships with community partners.
 NIAID utilized its existing domestic and international clinical trials infrastructure, originally established to conduct research on HIV and influenza, and worked with partners in the public and private sectors to establish the COVID-19 Prevention Network (CoVPN).
-CoVPN has supported multiple COVID-19 vaccine candidates to progress in record time from concept to authorization for emergency use by the U.S. Food and Drug Administration (FDA).
+The CoVPN has supported multiple COVID-19 vaccine candidates to progress in record time from concept to authorization for emergency use by the U.S. Food and Drug Administration (FDA).
+NIAID also has built on its longstanding relationships with community partners to successfully conduct these crucial clinical trials.
 NIAID initiated clinical trials with creative and adaptive designs, allowing the evaluation of multiple new and existing therapeutics for use against COVID-19.
-Several of these trials demonstrated safety and efficacy of COVID-19 therapeutics and helped support authorization by the FDA.
-These successes have helped slow the progression of the pandemic.
-Cases are decreasing, and the administration of FDA-authorized vaccines is increasing rapidly.
+Several of these trials provided evidence of safety and efficacy of COVID-19 therapeutics and helped support authorization by the FDA.